wanderingstan/Crazy-Music-Making-Bot/README.md

 Make sure there is a folder called `temp_files`.
 Over time this may fill up and need to be cleaned.

 ## Running

+### On Replit

+Load the repo into Replit, set up the env vars (aka secrets) and you're good to go!

+### Local

+*TODO: Needs testing and fleshing out.*

 - Clone the repository.
 - Install the required dependencies using `poetry install`.
 - Create a new Discord bot on the Discord Developer Portal.
 - Copy the bot token and paste it into a `.env` file.
 - Copy the server ID and paste it into a `.env` file.